skarkkai/video.js/CONTRIBUTING.md

 To contibute code you'll need to be able to build a copy of Video.js and run tests locally.
 There are a few requirements before getting started.

 - Node.js -- Video.js uses Node for build and test automation.
 Node is available for Windows, Mac OS X, Linux, and SunOS, as well as source code if that doesn't scare you.
+Ubuntu 12.04 has Node version 0.6.x, which is too old.
 [Download and install Node.js](http://nodejs.org/download/)

 - grunt-cli -- Install grunt-cli globally so that you will have the correct version of grunt available for any project that needs it.